Session Type(s): Panel

 Reader, writer, raconteur committed to telling inclusive stories of American patriotism that advance a Third Reconstruction and the birth of a Fourth American Republic – one that is worthy of all the people of this Nation.
 I’m also a political campaigner, activist, unionist, and Methodist through training and experience.

 Gabriella Landeros is the Press Secretary for the Los Angeles County Federation of Labor, AFL-CIO.
 She supports over 300 affiliated labor unions and 800,000 workers with their media needs and leads communications for the organization’s campaigns and programs, including the successful Campaign to Raise the Wage and Proposition JJJ (housing and local jobs initiative).
-She also advises and prepares the Federation’s Executive Secretary-Treasurer for all media appearances and speaking obligations.
+She also advises and prepares the Federation’s President for all media appearances and speaking obligations.

 Additionally, Gabriella is one of the first two women to be appointed to her city’s (South El Monte, CA) Planning Commission since the city incorporated in 1958.
 In this role, she acts in an advisory capacity to the City Council in all matters pertaining to community development.